Durgunsturm/RobosocPet/README.md

 - Basic_Movements is an old directory with completed code made earlier in the project.

-- Lib & lib-pack are libaries that most programs call from, using them simplies code as essential functions are centralised
+- Lib & lib-pack are libaries that most programs call from, using them simplifies code as essential functions are centralised

 - Notes is obvious